Reweighted Manifold Learning of Collective Variables from Enhanced Sampling Simulations: Reweighted Manifold Learning

 Using diffusion maps, we reduce the high-dimensional space consisting of all pairwise distances between the heavy atoms ($n=45$) to two dimensions.
 The diffusion maps are constructed using $\varepsilon=0.078$ estimated as the median of the pairwise distances.

 We present diffusion reweighting results for alanine dipeptide in Fig.~\ref{fig:ala}.
 The eigenvalues of the Markov transition matrix have a spectral gap (i.e., timescale separation) with only a few eigenvalues close to one and all other eigenvalues much smaller than one.
 Thus, only the first few eigenvectors are needed to approximate the diffusion coordinates [\eq{eq:diffcoords}] and thus the target mapping to the CV space.
 The eigenvalues $\{\lambda_l\}$ indicate that the spectral gap is slightly wider for the reweighted transition probability matrix, as can be seen in Fig.~\ref{fig:ala}($b$).
-Consequently, the effective timescales $\tau_l = -\frac{1}{\log \lambda_l}$ calculated from the eigenvalues indicate that the reweighted diffusion map corresponds to slower processes; see Supplemental Material~\cite{sm}.
+Consequently, the effective timescales $\tau_l = -\frac{1}{\log \lambda_l}$ calculated from the eigenvalues indicate that the reweighted diffusion map corresponds to slower processes; see SI (Figs. S3 and S4).

 We can see that the non-reweighted approach cannot correctly account for the transition probabilities calculated based on the biased simulation, as we expected.
 The transitions between the metastable states are so frequent that the first diffusion coordinate (the equilibrium density) suggests only one metastable state [Fig.~\ref{fig:ala}($c$)].
-In Supplemental Material~\cite{sm}, we show that the separation of samples in the reweighted diffusion map is much better than for the non-reweighted diffusion map.
+In SI (Fig. S2), we show that the separation of samples in the reweighted diffusion map is much better than for the non-reweighted diffusion map.
 It resembles a ``typical'' diffusion map from unbiased data sets.

 In the reweighted case, the low-dimensional coordinates can distinguish between the relevant metastable states.
 Additionally, using \eq{eq:rfactorslow} the first diffusion-map coordinate, $\lambda_0\psi_0(\bx)$, correctly encodes the information about the Boltzmann equilibrium distribution of alanine dipeptide in the dihedral angle space, which is not possible using the standard (i.e., non-reweighted) diffusion map in the case of biased simulation data [Fig.~\ref{fig:ala}($c$)].
-By comparing the reweighted diffusion map to a diffusion map constructed from an unbiased parallel tempering replica at 300 K, we can see that the embeddings and eigenvalues are virtually identical; see Supplemental Material~\cite{sm}.
+By comparing the reweighted diffusion map to a diffusion map constructed from an unbiased parallel tempering replica at 300 K, we can see that the embeddings and eigenvalues are virtually identical; see SI (Fig. S5).

 These results further corroborate our findings and show that when performing a dimensionality reduction from data resulting from enhanced sampling, the reweighting factor [\eq{eq:rfactorslow}] is needed to revert the effect of biasing in the transition probability matrix.